 Adam is a 2005 graduate of Syracuse University College of Law and earned a Certificate in Estate Planning from the Georgetown University Law Center in 2013.
 Adam originally joined Pasternak & Fidis in 2011 as an associate after practicing for several years in Bethesda, where he began his legal career at a boutique law firm specializing in estate planning and administration.
-Adam rejoined Pasternak & Fidis in the fall of 2017 as Of Counsel after serving as the Director of Estate Planning for the Human Rights Campaign, America’s largest civil rights organization working to achieve LGBT equality, where he developed deep expertise in planned charitable giving and the unique estate planning issues facing LGBT individuals and same-sex couples.
+Adam rejoined Pasternak & Fidis in the fall of 2017 after serving as the Director of Estate Planning for the Human Rights Campaign, America’s largest civil rights organization working to achieve LGBT equality, where he developed deep expertise in planned charitable giving and the unique estate planning issues facing LGBT individuals and same-sex couples.

 Adam lives in DC with his partner Josh.
 In his free time, Adam enjoys running, reading, traveling, and spending time in Maine where Josh is the owner and director of Camp Somerset, a residential summer camp for girls.